FoothillComputerScience/advisory_agenda_june_2022/README.md

 ## 1. Introductions
 See Attendees above.

-## 2. What's new in Foothill's Curriculum
+## 2. What is new in Foothill's Curriculum
-    See description in section Certificate. <br>
+See description in section Certificate.
-    Certificate of Achievement in Web Application Development
+    - Certificate of Achievement in Web Application Development

 ## 3. Question on Skills
-*What emerging skills are needed in your industry?*
+* What emerging skills are needed in your industry? *
 - Follow up: Is knowledge of Networking, Cyber Security, Computer Configuration, Cloud Computing Necessary?
   - Do you have any IT Jobs available to Students with High School Diplomas or AA Degrees.
 - Would you or someone in your area be interested in help lead us in creating a workshop for our students?